 Some callers are isolated.
 Others, overwhelmed.
 One threw a fit in the grocery store.
 Another was secretly drinking through the day while working from home.
 The one thing they had in common: reaching out to Novant Health’s free behavioral health helpline.

-More and more, the calls coming in involve COVID-19 related concerns.
+Still today, the calls involve COVID-19 related concerns.
 So, we asked some helpline therapists for a few stories (and their best advice), to show none of us are alone, and that, anytime you need it, help is here.

 ‘Trapped in her environment'

-One caller, who worked at home before the virus began, had a high-stress job that frequently left her feeling overwhelmed, said Mindy P. France, a therapist at Novant Behavioral Health Outpatient Assessment Center.
-“Suddenly, when COVID-19 hit, her children were home all day needing care.
-And, because her husband was working from home, she now had no time to herself.”
+One caller, who worked at home before the virus began, had a high-stress job that frequently left her feeling overwhelmed, said Mindy France, a therapist at Novant Health Forsyth Behavioral Health Outpatient.
+“At the onset of the pandemic, suddenly her children were home all day needing care.
+And because her husband was working from home, she now had no time to herself.”

 The caller felt burdened by the additional demands on her time and attention, with no outlets to help deal with her feelings.
 “Trapped in her environment, the caller felt isolated and helpless,” France explained.
 “She needed help learning some ways to cope and to manage the stress from this new way of life.”

 Too much time alone, however, brings its own challenges.
 Alice Barclay, therapist at Novant Health Forsyth Behavioral Health Outpatient recalls a call from a woman who felt isolated and fearful.
 Unable to spend time with others, particularly her grandchildren, she felt desperate, agitated and “betrayed by the world.”